thorchain/docs/what-is-thorchain-and-rune.md

 THORChain is a Layer-1 blockchain that enables different cryptocurrencies to work together.
 It acts as a decentralized exchange (DEX) that allows you to swap coins across different blockchains in a single step.

 Every swap on THORChain happens directly from your wallet in a safe and permissionless way.
-THORChain never takes custody of your coins, so you always remain in control and possession of your funds.
+THORChain doesn't hold your funds—though it does retain your inbound asset briefly during the swap before immediately sending you the output asset.
+You never give up custody to a centralized entity.

 Unlike centralized exchanges:

-you don't need an account;
+- You don't need an account
-there is no KYC or paperwork;
+- There is no KYC or paperwork
-you don't have to trust a company to hold your funds.
+- You don't have to trust a company to hold your funds

 Example:
-If you own Bitcoin and want Ethereum, you just send Bitcoin from your wallet and receive Ethereum back instantly—no exchange accounts, no delays, no middlemen.
+If you own Bitcoin and want Ethereum, you just send Bitcoin from your wallet and receive Ethereum back in a single transaction, osmos Hub (ATOM)no exchange accounts, no middlemen.

 <!-- trunk-ignore(markdownlint/MD033) -->
 <div align="center">